mongodb/docs-kotlin/examples/README.md

 ## Running tests

-All tests in the project are automatically run on commits and PRs as a GitHub action.
+All tests in the project are automatically run on PRs as a GitHub action.

 To manually run tests, run the `test` task using the Gradle wrapper.
 Use the `--tests` flag to run specific test files or tests.